Joante/SGPhpChallenge/README.md

 ## Installation

 Before Instalation:
   - Requirements:
     - Php 7.2.5 to 7.4.x
      - Extensions for Php:
 	- curl
 	- mbstring
 	- xml
 	- intl
 	- mysql
 	- amqp

-		- This aplication is set to use MySql as database feel free to change it in the .env file.
+This aplication is set to use MySql as database feel free to change it in the .env file.

 Instalation:
-	- Run <b>Git clone</b>
+  - Run **Git clone**
-	- Run <b>composer install</b> in the root folder.
+  - Run **composer install** in the root folder.
-	- Edit the DATABASE_URL variable in .env with your database conection.
+  - Edit the **DATABASE_URL** variable in .env with your database conection.
-	- Run <b>php bin/console doctrine:database:create</b>
+  - Run **php bin/console doctrine:database:create**
-	- Run <b>php bin/console doctrine:migrations:migrate</b>
+  - Run **php bin/console doctrine:migrations:migrate**
-	- Run <b>php bin/console doctrine:fixtures:load</b>
+  - Run **php bin/console doctrine:fixtures:load**

 Enviromental Variables:
-	- ftp_dir in config/services.yaml: Indicates the SFTP folder.
+	- **ftp_dir** in config/services.yaml: Indicates the SFTP folder.
 Default: /public/catalogs/exports
-	- catalogs_dir in config/services.yaml: Indicates the import catalogs folder.
+	- **catalogs_dir** in config/services.yaml: Indicates the import catalogs folder.
 Default: /public/catalogs/imports

 ## Usage

 Automated process:
-1- Start the server with: symfony:server:start, or create a virtual host.
+  - Start the server with: **symfony:server:start**, or create a virtual host.
-2- Start as many workers as you wish with: php bin/console messenger:consume async -vv 3- Go to http://127.0.0.1:8000 that is the Catalog's list.
+  - Start as many workers as you wish with: **php bin/console messenger:consume async -vv**
+  - Go to http://127.0.0.1:8000 that is the Catalog's list.
-4- Click in Add Catalog
+  - Click in Add Catalog
-5- Upload the Catalog File and click in Create.
+  - Upload the Catalog File and click in Create.
-6- The process begin after the Catalog is created.
+  - The process begin after the Catalog is created.
-7- Check in the Catalog's list that the Catalog is sync
+  - Check in the Catalog's list that the Catalog is sync

 Also the process can be done manually by doing:
-1- Start the server with: symfony:server:start, or create a virtual host.
+  - Start the server with: **symfony:server:start**, or create a virtual host.
-3- Go to http://127.0.0.1:8000 that is the Catalog's list.
+  - Go to http://127.0.0.1:8000 that is the Catalog's list.
-4- Click in Add Catalog
+  - Click in Add Catalog
-5- Upload the Catalog File and click in Create.
+  - Upload the Catalog File and click in Create.
-6- Check the name of the file created in public/catalogs/imports/.
+  - Check the name of the file created in public/catalogs/imports/.
-7- Run the command: php bin/console app:products:import FILENAME If the filename it's not especified the command search all the catalogs with submitted state and process all.
+  - Run the command: **php bin/console app:products:import FILENAME** If the filename it's not especified the command search all the catalogs with submitted state and process all.
-7- Run the command: php bin/console app:products:export
+  - Run the command: **php bin/console app:products:export**

 ## Testing

 For testing the Messenger must be running.
-1- Start messenger with: php bin/console messenger:consume async -vv
+  - Start messenger with: **php bin/console messenger:consume async -vv**
-2- Run php vendor/bin/phpunit
+  - Run **php vendor/bin/phpunit**